jackklika/chronotimer/README.md

 - MAX_VERBOSITY: The level of verbosity of the debug commands emitted from the Main's Debugger object.
 - GRANULARITY: Simply how long Chronotimier's event loop waits before looping again.

-When running this application, the methods are all called from Main.java.
-Main will create a Chronotimer thread and call its run() method.
-This run method contains the EVENT LOOP.
+Main creates a Simulator which takes a new ChronoTimer as an argument.
+This creates a thread for the Simulator, which creates a thread for a shell (a way to input commnads

 ### Event Loop

-Each ChronoTimer has an **event loop**.
-This is a "while(true)" loop that runs until the EXIT command is given.
-(This might be a problem with the simulator -- chronotimer distinction so we need to figure that out)
+Each Simulator has an **event loop**.
+This is a loop that runs in the Simulator until the EXIT command is given.

-The event loop does the following:
-- Goes through a Queue<Command> until it is empty
-- Wait GRANULARITY ms.
+The event loop checks to see what commands need to be performed.
+When commands are created, their constructors add them to a queue (cmdQueue).
+The event loop checks the cmdQueue every cycle, and executes all the commmands until there are no more left.

 ## This repository